Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Further Analysis and Discussion

 For our cohomology algorithm, in this case, we can choose $\Gamma$ (in Algorithm \ref{alg: quantumbettinumber}) to be sufficiently small, so that the ratio $ \frac{\Gamma}{\beta_r} \in \mathcal{O}(1)$.
 Our complexity for estimating $ \frac{\beta_r}{|S_r^K|}$ and $\beta_r$ is (asymptotically) the same:

 because $|S_r^K| \leq \binom{n}{r+1}$.
+The complexity above indicates that our cohomology approach provides an exponential speed-up compared to the homology one. \revise{In comparison with the classical method, which has complexity $\mathcal{O}\left( |S_r^K|^3\right)$, our cohomology method offers superpolynomial speedup. } \end{itemize} \revise{Further, we comment that our cohomology method requires solving a linear system.
+According to~\cite{harrow2009quantum}, this can be BQP-complete, which implies that simulating our quantum procedure on a classical computer will be hard.
+That being said, within our cohomology approach and with the same input, whether there is a clever, efficient classical solution that could bypass the need to solve linear equations to estimate Betti numbers is not known to us. }

-The complexity above indicates that our cohomology approach provides an exponential speed-up compared to the homology one. \end{itemize} The above details have revealed that our cohomology approach offers significant speed-up, ranging from exponential to quadratic speed-up, compared to the homology one in all regimes, which highlights the power and flexibility of the cohomology framework.
+The above details have revealed that our cohomology approach offers significant speed-up, ranging from exponential to quadratic speed-up, compared to the homology one in all regimes, which highlights the power and flexibility of the cohomology framework.
 However, this framework has the limitation that it can only work for a triangulated closed manifold.

 Another subtle point that we would like to discuss is the assumption that we made regarding the shape of the simplicial complex.
 In our work, we only deal with a triangulated manifold, i.e., all the composing simplexes are (almost) similar in size, and the manifold is built by properly gluing them together.
 In some previous works, such as~\cite{lloyd2016quantum, mcardle2022streamlined, schmidhuber2022complexity, ubaru2021quantum}, the setting is seemingly more general where the shape can be arbitrary, as two points only get connected if their distance is smaller than a known threshold.
 One may wonder if our assumption would severely limit the practicality of the outlined algorithm.
 The answer is no, as the topology of the underlying manifold only depends on the connectivity, but not the actual distance between any two points.
 As an example, let us consider the 2-dimensional case.
 One can imagine that, given a triangle with arbitrary angles/lengths, it is deformable or topologically equivalent to an equilateral triangle.
 Therefore, the topological space formed by the union, or by gluing different triangles together, is topologically equivalent to the union of equilateral triangles, which form the triangulated manifold.
 Since they are topologically equivalent, their underlying topological properties are the same.
 Consequently, performing computation on the triangulated manifold is more convenient, as we discuss further in Appendix~\ref{sec: generalhodge}, where we provide an explicit formula for the codifferential operator.
 Finally, we remark that, in general, the Hodge theory (see Theorem~\ref{theorem: hodgedecompo}) works with closed manifolds (in both smooth and discrete settings).
 Therefore, the specification of a given simplicial complex requires an extra criterion.
 In the 2d case that we worked out earlier, each edge (1-simplex) is supposed to be adjacent to two triangles (2-simplex).
 The generalization to higher dimensions is straightforward.
 If our initial configuration is an open triangulated manifold, e.g., with a boundary, then a simple trick is to double cover the simplicial complex while preserving the symmetry.
 In this way, we can recover the closeness condition and proceed with our algorithm.